-Furthermore, SB265 outlines the responsibilities of peer-to-peer car sharing programs regarding insurance coverage, safety recalls, and record-keeping.
-It limits the ability of these programs to seek indemnification from vehicle owners or drivers for economic losses and requires vehicle owners to be informed about potential violations of lien agreements.
-The bill introduces a privilege or license tax on leasing or renting automotive vehicles at a reduced rate of one and one-half percent, applicable only if the shared vehicle was not subject to sales and use taxes at the time of purchase.
-It also mandates that local rental taxes be collected and remitted by the programs and removes outdated legal references related to property leasing by public entities.
-The act is set to take effect on October 1, 2025, aiming to modernize the tax framework for vehicle rentals and promote the peer-to-peer car sharing business model.
+Furthermore, the bill outlines the responsibilities of peer-to-peer car sharing programs regarding insurance coverage, safety recalls, and record-keeping.
+It specifies that vehicles with outstanding safety recalls cannot be shared until repairs are completed and that programs must verify the absence of recalls before listing a vehicle.
+The legislation also limits the ability of car sharing programs to seek indemnification from vehicle owners for economic losses and requires vehicle owners to be informed about potential lien violations.
+Local rental taxes must be collected by the programs, and outdated legal references are removed.
+The effective date for the implementation of this act is set for October 1, 2025, aiming to modernize the regulatory and tax framework for peer-to-peer car sharing in Alabama.

 Engrossed: 40-12-222